 A survey is a research method used for collecting data from a predefined set of respondents to gain insights on various areas of interest.
 They are created with various objectives and can be conducted through a number of ways.

-Typically surveys are a set of questions on a specific subject, domain, and industry and include different types of questions.
-In earlier days, surveys were conducted using pen and paper, but now most individuals and businesses use free online survey creator tools.
+Typically surveys are a set of questions on a specific subject, domain, and industry.
+In earlier days, they were conducted using pen and paper, but now most individuals and businesses use survey creator tools.

 Example: If a smartphone maker company wants to launch a new model of a mobile phone, they will launch an online survey to understand what features were liked by the consumers in the existing handset, what they did not like and the ones they wish to have in their phone.
 This will ensure a bigger success in their marketing campaign and higher sales.

 There are many survey creator tools that let you access basic survey functionalities for free.
 Some of them provide free lifetime access whereas others offer a trial version.
 A trial version is free for a limited period of time post which you have to buy a paid version.
 A typical trial version lasts 30 days.
 During this period you can try all premium features, whereas in case of free version you get limited features free for unlimited time.
 The 3 basic steps to create an online survey are:

 You can design your survey using different types of questions provided by the survey software or use free ready-made templates that suit your business requirements.
 In either case, you will be able to customize its workflow.